1. Texas Privacy Rights

 5. Biometric Disclaimer

 Completa does not currently use biometric identification, face recognition, voiceprint recognition, identity-recognition technology, or hand-geometry or face-geometry extraction from photos, audio, or video.
 Texas Business and Commerce Code Section 503.001 treats a retina or iris scan, fingerprint, voiceprint, or record of hand or face geometry as a biometric identifier.
 Project photos and videos may incidentally include faces, hands, bystanders, children, or other personal features.
-Completa's launch AI/OCR processing is configured for project understanding, scope, materials, dimensions, classification, quality, dispute, warranty, fraud/safety, support, and recordkeeping purposes, not biometric identification, face recognition, voiceprint recognition, identity recognition, or biometric capture for commercial purpose.
+Completa's AI/OCR processing is limited to project understanding, scope, materials, dimensions, classification, quality, dispute, warranty, fraud/safety, support, and recordkeeping purposes, not biometric identification, face recognition, voiceprint recognition, identity recognition, or biometric capture for a commercial purpose.

 Users must not intentionally upload unnecessary photos or video of people, children, bystanders, or unrelated personal spaces.
-Where a project photo incidentally includes a person but is needed for project documentation, user may request face blurring, redaction, or an alternate upload path where operationally available before AI/OCR provider submission.
-Completa may redact or filter irrelevant faces, children's images, EXIF/GPS metadata, payment-card details, and bank-account details before provider submission where operationally available and consistent with the processing purpose.
-Completa does not create or store a separate biometric template, biometric identifier database, faceprint, voiceprint, or hand/face-geometry record from launch AI/OCR processing.
+Completa does not create or store a separate biometric template, biometric identifier database, faceprint, voiceprint, or hand/face-geometry record from approved AI/OCR processing.
 If Completa later adds biometric capture, biometric identification, face recognition, voiceprint recognition, identity recognition, or hand/face geometry use for a commercial purpose, it must provide required notice, consent, retention, protection, and destruction controls before use.

 6. Children and Age